 - Do you get a child element benefit for a dependent child who usually lives with you?

-If you want to claim under primary criteria category five for having a gross taxable annual household income of less than £16,190 you must also be able to answer yes to one of the following questions:
+If you wanted to claim under primary criteria category five for having a gross taxable annual household income of less than £16,190 you must have also been able to answer yes to one of the following questions:

 - Do you get child benefit for a dependent child who normally lives with you?